viernes, 1 de diciembre de 1989

 (Pintura del artista ruso Vladimir Volegov)

-The sun can continue to blind my eyes;
+The sun may go on blinding my eyes;

-in the desert the wind, hitting my being
+in the desert the wind may strike my being—

-but you look at the end with passion my spoils
+but at the end you gaze with passion upon my ruins,

-that even in hell I know that I have to love you.
+for even in hell I know I must love you.

-but I know that looking at me dying in my cravings
+but I know that, seeing me die in my desires,

-tenderness of your tears you will give me to drink
+you will give me tenderness to drink from your tears.

-and I will remain regal and bold in your eyes.
+And I will remain regal and bold within your gaze.

-If you are next to me I need nothing
+If you are beside me, I need nothing;

-but if the fatal moment of your goodbye comes
+but if the fatal moment of your farewell arrives,

-I know you will kill me but I will be reborn
+I know you will kill me, yet I will be reborn

-and in the night cold arms of another woman.
+and in the nocturnal, cold arms of another woman.

 miércoles, 5 de julio de 1989